Contentful Personalization & Analytics

 Closed false nil Locked

 UIKit apps choose their own live-update policy.
-Redraw views when client.selectedPersonalizations changes for live behavior, or keep a selected-personalizations snapshot for locked behavior.
-Use client.isPreviewPanelOpen when the app needs to redraw in live mode only while previewing.
+Subscribe to client.$selectedOptimizations, client.$isPreviewPanelOpen, or client.$previewState and redraw views for live behavior, or keep a selected-optimizations snapshot for locked behavior.
+Treat client.isPreviewPanelOpen as a reason to redraw in live mode while previewing; the SDK does not automatically rebuild UIKit views.

-No configuration is required for this behavior.
-Queueing and flushing use the same event-delivery model for SwiftUI and UIKit integrations.
+The SDK monitors network reachability.
+On iOS/UIKit, it also observes app lifecycle events.
+No configuration is required for the default offline path, and queueing and flushing use the same event-delivery model for SwiftUI and UIKit integrations.